chef-boneyard/ubuntu/README.md

 * `node['ubuntu']['archive_url']` - archived package repo URL
 * `node['ubuntu']['security_url']` - security update package repo URL
 * `node['ubuntu']['include_source_packages']` - Add source packages to the apt sources.
 Defaults to true
+* `node['ubuntu']['architectures']` - Optional array of architectures to download from the repos.
+Defaults to nil and all archs are used

 Recipes
 =======